 Studying abroad when you have a disability

-The type of support may depend on what the institution abroad can offer.
+The type of study support may depend on what the institution abroad can offer.
 Contact the university abroad in advance to find out how their support works.

 - Contact your coordinator at SLU if you need a certificate in English containing the recommended support for when you contact the university abroad.